Authorities: ‘Gray death’ found in St. Landry Parish

 The city marshal said the substance has been secured and State Police will be stepping in to assist with the investigation.

-Darbonne is warning other area law enforcement agencies to be caution as the drug continues to be detected in parts of Acadiana.
+Darbonne is warning other area law enforcement agencies to be cautious as the drug continues to be detected in parts of Acadiana.